igormiguell/KernelSU/website/docs/guide/installation.md

 Usage: ksud boot-patch [OPTIONS]

 Options:
-  -b, --boot <BOOT>              Boot image path, if not specified, will try to find the boot image automatically -k, --kernel <KERNEL>          Kernel image path to replace -m, --module <MODULE>          LKM module path to replace, if not specified, will use the builtin one -i, --init <INIT>              init to be replaced -u, --ota                      Will use another slot when boot image is not specified -f, --flash                    Flash it to boot partition after patch -o, --out <OUT>                Output path, if not specified, will use current directory
+  -b, --boot <BOOT>              Boot image path.
+If not specified, it will try to find the boot image automatically -k, --kernel <KERNEL>          Kernel image path to be replaced -m, --module <MODULE>          LKM module path to be replaced.
+If not specified, the built-in module will be used -i, --init <INIT>              init to be replaced -u, --ota                      Will use another slot if the boot image is not specified -f, --flash                    Flash it to boot partition after patch -o, --out <OUT>                Output path.
+If not specified, the current directory will be used
-      --magiskboot <MAGISKBOOT>  magiskboot path, if not specified, will use builtin one --kmi <KMI>                KMI version, if specified, will use the specified KMI -h, --help                     Print help
+      --magiskboot <MAGISKBOOT>  magiskboot path.
+If not specified, the built-in version will be used --kmi <KMI>                KMI version.
+If specified, the indicated KMI will be used -h, --help                     Print help
 ```

 A few options that need to be explained:

 1. The `--magiskboot` option can specify the path of magiskboot.
-If it is not specified, ksud will look for it in the environment variables.
-If you do not know how to get magiskboot, you can refer to [this](#patch-boot-image).
+If not specified, ksud will look for it in the environment variables.
+If you don’t know how to get magiskboot, you can check [here](#patch-boot-image).
 2. The `--kmi` option can specify the `KMI` version.
-If the kernel name of your device does not follow the KMI specification, you can specify it through this option.
+If the kernel name of your device doesn't follow the KMI specification, you can specify it using this option.

 The most common usage is: